NationalMuseumofDenmark/CIP-PHP-Client/README.md

 The source code of the CIP-PHP-Client is annotated with documentation, which is published on http://natmus.demo.bitblueprint.com/cip-php-client/doc/

+# Contribute to the project

+## Installing development requirements

+To install the development requirements, make sure you have composer installed, following the guide at https://getcomposer.org/

+Once you have composer installed, navigate to the git repository of this project and run

+	composer install

-### Buidling the documentation
+## Buidling the documentation

-If you make changes to the sourcecode and want to build the documentation, you need a tool such as phpdoc.
+If you make changes to the sourcecode and want to build the documentation, you need a tool such as phpdocumentor (phpdoc), this was installed in the previous step of this guide.

+To generate the documentation to a '''doc''' folder, run the shell-script located in the root of the repository

+	./generate-documentation.sh

+### Manually - If you choose not to use composer

-First, make sure you have installed the PhpDocumentor following the installation guide at http://manual.phpdoc.org/HTMLSmartyConverter/HandS/ric_INSTALL.html, essentially telling you to run
+Alternatively you can follow the installation guide at http://manual.phpdoc.org/HTMLSmartyConverter/HandS/ric_INSTALL.html, essentially telling you to run

     pear upgrade PhpDocumentor